Many snakes eat eggs as part of their regular diet, in addition to anything they can find, from insects to fully grown rats.

 This will appeal to your snake’s instinctive nature of climbing trees to get eggs from a nest.
 If you use this method, securely attach the nest to the branches, so it doesn’t fall out.

-As you get to know your snake and its preferences, you will be able to figure out what works best.
+As you get to know your snake and its preferences, you will figure out what works best.

 Your egg-eater snake does not have teeth, so you don’t have to worry about it biting you.
-Egg-eater snakes have a reputation of being quite docile.
-Until your snake gets used to you, it may sound like its hissing.
+Egg-eater snakes have a reputation for being quite docile.
+Until your snake gets used to you, it may sound like it is hissing.